telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 curl localhost:1026/v2/entities/Room1/attrs/pressure/value -s -S -H 'Content-Type: text/plain' -X PUT -d 801
 ```

-Thre are more possibilities appart from range filters (equality filters, geo-filters, etc.).
+There are more possibilities apart from range filters (equality filters, geo-filters, etc.).
 This is
 an advanced topic, see the "Subscriptions" section in the [NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/stable/).

 [Top](#top)